 What is a "late-breaking clinical trial" abstract?

 A late-breaking clinical trial (LBCT) abstract is a synopsis of the most important information from a significant scientific study that has just concluded, is of high-impact to the nephrology community, or has crucial data that was not available in time for the regular abstract submission cycle.
-The LBCT abstract submission site opens on July 13, 2016, and closes on September 7, 2016 at 2:00 p.m.
-EDT (eastern daylight time).
-The late-breaking clinical trial submission site can be found at www.asn-online.org/kidneyweek starting on July 13.
+Only phase II and III clinical trials abstracts will be accepted, and preference will be given to those with final study results submitted.
+The LBCT submission site opens on July 10, 2019 and closes on September 4, 2019 at 2:00 p.m.
+EDT.

 General Submission FAQs

 When does the abstract submission site open and close?
 How can I access the abstract submission site?

 ASN is accepting research abstract and clinical case report submissions from April 3 through May 30, 2019 at 2:00 p.m.
 EDT and late-breaking clinical trial submissions from July 10 through September 4, 2019 at 2:00 p.m.
 EDT.
 Go to the abstract submissions login page, and enter your ASN User Login (email and password) on the bottom right side of the page.

 How do I access the abstract submission site if I don't have an ASN User Login?